Embrace Spring with Hellebore: A Guide to Growing Lenten Roses

 How to Grow Helleborus

-To grow in St. Louis:
+For successful growth in St. Louis:

-• Plant in partial to full shade.
+• Plant in areas with partial to full shade.

 • Add compost to ensure excellent drainage.